 Centauros and/or related phenomena have attracted a lot of attention since the early 80's.
 Several accelerator experiments have been already performed to search for such unusual events.
-There are also some current and future experiments which are going to look for these phenomena, what is illustrated in Tables 5.1 and 5.2.
+Also some current and future experiments are going to look for them.

-\section{Past experiments at CERN SPS collider}
+\subsection{Past experiments at CERN SPS collider}

 The first accelerator searches for the Centauro phenomenon have been performed many years ago (in 1981-1986) at the SPS CERN $p\overline{p}$ collider by the {\bf UA1} experiment \cite{UA1} (at energy $\sqrt{s}$ =630 GeV) and by the {\bf UA5} Collaboration \cite{UA5} (at energy $\sqrt{s}$ = 546 and 900 GeV).
 Both experiments looked for Centauros in the central rapidity region (UA1 at $|\eta|\leq 3$ region and UA5 in wider pseudorapidity interval).
 The UA5 detector consisted of two streamer chambers, placed on opposite sides of the beam pipe.
 Charged particles left there tracks which were photographed for analysis.
 Photons were detected through conversions in a lead-glass plate, placed between the beam pipe and the upper streamer chamber.
 In the last search the UA5 detector was significantly improved.
 The geometrical acceptance of the large streamer chambers was about 95\% for $|\eta| \leq 3$ , falling to zero at $|\eta|$ = 5.
 The lead-iron-scintillator calorimeter was situated at $90^{0}$ and covered the interval $|\eta| \leq$ 0.9 and azimuthal angle $\Delta \phi \simeq 30^{0}$.
 In the latest analysis upper limits of 0.1-0.5\% at 95\% c.l. have been placed on Centauro production.
 No indication of Centauro production was observed.